 'The total return on a portfolio of investments takes into account not only the capital appreciation on the portfolio, but also the income received on the portfolio.
 The income typically consists of interest, dividends, and securities lending fees.
 This contrasts with the price return, which takes into account only the capital gain on an investment.'

-Which means for our asset as example:'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
+Using this definition on our asset we see for example:'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
 Historic volatility measures a time series of past market prices.
 Implied volatility looks forward in time, being derived from the market price of a market-traded derivative (in particular, an option).
 Commonly, the higher the volatility, the riskier the security.'

 Applying this definition to our asset in some examples:'The downside volatility is similar to the volatility, or standard deviation, but only takes losing/negative periods into account.'

-Which means for our asset as example:'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
+Using this definition on our asset we see for example:'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
 Sharpe ratio is a measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Normally, the 90-day Treasury bill rate is taken as the proxy for risk-free rate.
 A portfolio with a higher Sharpe ratio is considered superior relative to its peers.
 The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'

 Applying this definition to our asset in some examples:'The Ulcer Index is a technical indicator that measures downside risk, in terms of both the depth and duration of price declines.
 The index increases in value as the price moves farther away from a recent high and falls as the price rises to new highs.
 The indicator is usually calculated over a 14-day period, with the Ulcer Index showing the percentage drawdown a trader can expect from the high over that period.
 The greater the value of the Ulcer Index, the longer it takes for a stock to get back to the former high.'